signal18/docs.signal18.io/05.configuration/12.provisioning/docs.md

 ## Provisioning Settings

-Since version 1.1 **replication-manager** can use an agent base cluster provisioning with the OpenSVC provisioning framework.
+Since version 1.1 **replication-manager** can use an agent-based cluster provisioning with the OpenSVC provisioning framework.

-Starting with version 2.0 provisioning is package in separate binary call **replication-manager-pro**
+Starting with version 2.0 provisioning is packaged in a separate binary called **replication-manager-pro**

 ```
 ./replication-manager-pro monitor